Spotting A Romance Scam

 You may want to save screenshots of your text messages, emails and other communications to help you file a report with the FBI’s Internet Crime Complaint Center.

 If you think your account or personal information might be compromised by a romance scam, please do not hesitate to call us at 315.782.0155.
-You can also connect with us via Video Banking or visit any relationship center.
+You can also visit any relationship center.